The Shiva is central to the Jewish burial traditions. Serving as the first of several stages of mourning

 In the Ashkenazi tradition, mourners must sit on low stools.
 This is notably different from the Sephardic practices, in which mourners sit on either the floor or pillows.
 Both of these practices symbolize that the mourners are in low spirits, due to their recent loss.

-Additionally, mourners are expected to also cover all mirrors in the home.
+Additionally, mourners are likely to cover all mirrors in the home.
 The reason for this is twofold.
 First, covering mirrors discourages vanity, creating an environment that allows for introspection and reflection.
 Secondly, and more traditionally, covering mirrors prevents the spirit of the deceased from becoming trapped.
 Regardless of the interpretation, covering the mirrors is an important element of the shiva home.

 As a way of allowing mourners to continue grieving undisturbed, the family typically leaves the doors unlocked.